 If you are moving into a design leadership role, here are six steps that are useful for anyone to consider who is new to remote team management.

 If you’re moving from being a member of a design team to a manager, you are going to find that managing is different from doing.
 You are going to prefer doing.
 After all, that is what you know and are skilled at.

-So look at the skills you’ve got, what skills you need, and secure training if possible.
-If that isn’t possible, read widely from the experiences of those who have made a similar leap and see what new skills you can incorporate into you work.
+So look at the skills you’ve got, what skills you need to manage a design team, and secure training if possible.
+If that isn’t possible, read widely from the experiences of those who have made a similar leap and see what new skills you can incorporate into your work.